cmaroblesg/cmaroblesg.github.io/about.md

 Organization is intrinsic to me; it's a tool that simplifies life.
 I seamlessly blend this trait into my professional projects by integrating Agile Frameworks like Scrum and Kanban.
 In my leisure time, I delve into sports data analysis – it's fascinating to apply data science techniques and predict game outcomes based on historical performances.

-At my core, I'm a curious researcher and a devoted family man.
-I cherish moments with my loved ones, whether it's observing my dog interact with the world or mimicking playful antics from amusing cat videos with my feline friends.
-My wife is my steadfast pillar, continually inspiring me to excel.
+At my core, I'm a curious researcher and a dedicated family man.
+I treasure moments with my loved ones, whether it's watching my dog interact with the world or mimicking playful antics inspired by amusing cat videos with my feline companions.
+My wife stands as my unwavering pillar, constantly motivating me to reach greater heights.
+Moreover, I am the proud father of a beautiful and incredibly intelligent daughter who reminds me daily of the reasons I strive to improve every day.

 Feel free to connect!
 Whether you want a light-hearted discussion on the new normal, chatbots, machine learning, cloud computing, or any other topic – remember, collaboration is the key to thriving.